 More severe violations which create unsafe conditions on the bus, will be considered Level Two, and will result in more severe consequences.
 Please keep in mind that we are trying to maintain a safe environment for ALL on the bus.
 Some examples of a level two violation:

+- Disrespect/defiance towards the bus driver

 - Insubordination causing an unsafe bus climate

 - Vandalism

 - Verbal or physical abuse

-- Sexual harassment